울산대학교 | 친환경수소산업전주기연구센터

 · 초록

-guide airflow toward gas diffusion layer (GDL), making G25L-FF achieve the lowest pressure drop among the proposed
+non-tortuous pores effectively guide airflow toward gas diffusion layer (GDL), making G25L-FF achieve the lowest pressure drop

-flow fields.
-MATLAB-based image processing reveals that G25L-FF keeps O2 evenly distributed, leading to a current
+among the proposed flow fields.
+MATLAB-based image processing reveals that G25L-FF keeps O2 evenly distributed, leading to a

-based on Toyota Mirai.
-An almost linear relationship in the polarization curve with no decline in the power density
+on Toyota Mirai.
+An almost linear relationship in the polarization curve with no decline in the power density was also observed.

 external_image